Relorer/HTMLToQPDF/README.md

-HTMLToQPDF is an extension for QuestPDF that allows to generate PDF from HTML
+Relorer.QuestPDF.HTML is an extension for QuestPDF that allows to generate PDF from HTML

 [QuestPDF](https://github.com/QuestPDF/QuestPDF)  currently does not support inserting html into a pdf document.
 So I wrote a small library for this.
 It doesn't support the full functionality of html and css, but I think it should be enough for most cases.